 Attorney Larry Davis told the jury, “Beth voted for the project for the merits of the project itself.”

 In 2011, Talabisco, 62, was suspended as mayor after being charged with unlawful compensation, bribery, official misconduct, and conspiracy to commit unlawful compensation.
 In 2012, Judge Cynthia Imperato dismissed the public corruption charges against her citing a lack of evidence.
 Shortly thereafter, Governor Rick Scott restored her to office.

 Then in July of 2013, the Fourth District Court of Appeal decided that Judge Imperato was out of line when she threw out the case, causing the charges to be reinstated.
 After the State’s Supreme Court refused to hear her case, the Governor suspended her from office for a second time.

-Davis showed the jury a list of the politicians that received money or goods from the Chaits like former Broward Commissioner Josephus Eggelletion, Former School Board Member Stephanie Kraft, City Commissioner Mark Sultanof, Former Commissioner Patte Atkins-Grad and even former Coral Springs Mayor Scott Brook, but said that Talabisco didn’t receive anything material in return, except a poll and an ECO or electioneering committee piece.
+Davis showed the jury a list of the politicians who received money or goods from the Chaits like former Broward Commissioner Josephus Eggelletion, Former School Board Member Stephanie Kraft, City Commissioner Mark Sultanof, Former Commissioner Patte Atkins-Grad, — even former Coral Springs Mayor Scott Brook.
+He said Talabisco didn’t receive anything material in return, except a poll and an ECO or electioneering committee piece.

 Davis pointed out that the Chaits only received four years probation, and after two years, they received administrative probation.